Axia-Tech/AXIA-wiki/docs/general/axialunar/axialunar-statemine-ledger.md

 clicking on your account's avatar icon - this immediately copies your address to the clipboard.

 **Please note** that your Statemine address is the same as your AXIALunar address.
-So make sure that you clarify to the sender that you wish to receive your tokens on the Statemine parachain, otherwise (if you're receiving LUNAR tokens) they could be sent on the AXIALunar chain.
+So make sure that you clarify to the sender that you wish to receive your tokens on the Statemine allychain, otherwise (if you're receiving LUNAR tokens) they could be sent on the AXIALunar chain.

 > **Warning**: before giving anyone your address, make sure it matches what's really on the Ledger